For most detached two-car garages, start by comparing everything to 24×24

 | 3-Car | 30–36 ft | 22–30 ft | Three vehicles or mixed use | Best for larger lots and expanded storage |

 Exterior dimensions tell only part of the story.
-Interior usability depends on wall thickness, door placement, how wide your vehicles are, and whether you need walk-around space or shelving along the walls.
+Interior usability depends on wall thickness, door placement, vehicle width, shelving, walking space, and whether you need room to move around both vehicles.

 Looking for a proven 24×24 layout?

-If the chart confirms that 24×24 is the right fit, our Builder and Pro detached garage plan packages are the cleanest next step.
-They are built around a practical two-car layout with a 6:12 gable roof, 9-foot walls, and an instant digital download process.
+If this chart confirms that 24×24 is the right fit, the available Builder and Pro detached garage plan packages are the cleanest next step.
+The design uses a practical two-car layout with a 6:12 gable roof, 9-foot walls, a 16-foot overhead door, and a 36-inch service door.